Tammi Reiss: Coaching career

 Reiss became assistant coach of the Starzz in 2001 and remained with the team through 2003 (staying with the team when it relocated to San Antonio, Texas as the San Antonio Silver Stars).

 In 2002, Reiss was selected to the ACC's 50th anniversary women's basketball team.

 In 2011, Reiss joined San Diego State as assistant coach of the Lady Aztecs basketball team.
 She helped direct the team to a sweep of the Mountain West regular season and championship, as well as a spot in the NCAA championship tournament.

 In 2013, Reiss joined the Cal State-Fullerton as one of their women's basketball team's assistant coaches.

 In 2015, Reiss joined the Syracuse staff as one of their women's basketball assistant coaches.

 On April 18, 2019, she was named the 9th head coach in Rhode Island women's basketball history.

 Acting career

 Reiss debuted as an actress in a 1999 episode of the television comedy, Sister Sister (The Road Less Travelled).
-In 2002, she played one of the main characters, Vicki Sanchez, in the feature comedy film, Juwanna Mann.
-That same year, she played a coach in the made-for-television film Double Teamed.
+In 2002, she played teammate, Vicki Sanchez, to Juwanna Mann in the comedy film, of the same title.
+That same year, she played the Burge’s volleyball coach in the made-for-television film Double Teamed.

 She also appeared in Love and Basketball.